nikkijuk/camunda-playground/camunda-spring-boot-kotlin-maven/README.md

 Try also to send requests to  localhost:8080/requestLoan, result should be something like id: "6be0e2e5-1140-11e9-95f7-9cb6d0f48aa2"

 if you really want to follow how variables are used you should give them as get parameters

-ex. localhost:8080/requestLoan?income=1000&loan=100 (debts defaults to zero) ex. localhost:8080/requestLoan?income=1000&debts=123&loan=100
+- ex. localhost:8080/requestLoan?income=1000&loan=100 (debts defaults to zero)
+- ex. localhost:8080/requestLoan?income=1000&debts=123&loan=100

 impotant to look for:
 - there should be 1 process definition deployed, and at the very start one process instance started (one human task waiting)
-- there should be one process instance, i.e. one human task, for each get request to /requestLoan
+- there should be one process instance, i.e. one human task waiting, for each get request to /requestLoan